pyControl/docs/docs/user-guide/hardware.md

 The input voltage is measured with 12 bit resolution giving a number between 0 and 4095, corresponding to the voltage range 0 to 3.3V relative to the pyboard ground.

 Acquiring analog data and streaming it to the host computer uses pyboard processor and communication resources so attempting to acquire at too high sampling rates or from too many inputs simultaneously will overload the board.
-The maximum achievable sample rates have not been extensively tested, though six analog inputs aquiring at 1KHz each appears to work.
+The maximum achievable sample rates have not been extensively tested, though six analog inputs acquiring at 1KHz each appears to work.

 ```python